iprinceroyy/calculator-app/README.md

 ### Running locally

+  From the repo:
+- Fork the repo
+- Clone it via command `git clone <URL of your forked repo>
+- cd <forked repo directory>
 - Type `npm i` in your bash/command line
 - Type `npm run build` in your bash/command line for production
 - Type `npm start` to start your local development server